Distributed Load Testing: A Guide with JMeter

 Steps to perform the distributed load test

-Step 1: Install JMeter v5.6.2, Ensure that you have JMeter installed on all the machines that will be part of the distributed setup.
-You can download JMeter from the official Apache JMeter website.
+Step 1: Download the JMeter v5.6.2.
+Install the JMeter on all machines that will be interacting with the distributed system.
+Download JMeter from the official Apache JMeter page.

 Install Jmeter